-TP SA filed with the President of UKE a draft offer setting out frame terms of LLU services provision.
-The draft offer in this scope will replace frame terms of using LLU stipulated in the RO.
+TP SA filed with the President of UKE a draft offer setting out frame terms of LLU services provision with regard to FTTx access.
+The offer that will be approved of by the President of UKE in this scope will make up frame terms of using LLU stipulated in the RO.
+TP SA also applied for amendment of the RO in the scope of BSA access with use of VDSL technology, as well as for approval of reference offer with regard to leased lines.

-At this stage of proceedings one cannot determine what new frame terms of using access to LLU and within what time frame will be approved by the President of UKE, as well as how the projected amendment of the RO will affect the conditions of doing business by Netia.
+At this stage of proceedings one cannot determine what new frame terms of using access to LLU and BSA and within what time frame will be approved by the President of UKE, as well as how the projected amendment of the RO as well as the reference offer stipulating terms of use of leased lines will affect the conditions of doing business by Netia.